 Because traditional banks typically have longer waiting times for personal loans, some banks may not be a good option if you’re in need of quick cash.
 Your bank will need time to review your information, and, in some cases, you may have to visit a branch in person to complete the loan process.
 If you already have an existing relationship with a bank, however, the process may move along a little more quickly.

-To be eligible for a credit union personal loan, many of these non-profit institutions require you to become a member before you can receive your personal loan, which could tack on some extra time to the funding process.
-However, if you’re already a credit union member, the application and funding processes may go a bit faster for you if you’re already a member of one.
+To be eligible for a credit union personal loan, many of these non-profit institutions require you to become a member first.
+This could tack on some extra time to the funding process.
+However, getting a loan from a credit union may go a bit faster for you if you’re already a member of one.

 How funding timelines compare among top lenders